Sebastian-Neferu/art-gallery/README.md

-# art-gallery
-Art Gallery for Raluca Neferu
+*Art Gallery for Raluca Neferu

 This is the first website I have coded.